fhildeb/lukso-node-guide/docs/guides/modifications/node-name.md

         --validator-wallet-password ./static/<your-generic-password-file> \
         --transaction-fee-recipient "<your-fee-recipient-address>" \
         --checkpoint-sync \
-        --nimbus2-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"
+        --besu-ethstats="<your-node-name>:<ethstats-secret>@<ethstats-server-url>"
 ```

 :::warning

-The Nimbus client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
+The Besu client embeds the node name directly within the Eth-Stats connection string, meaning you must also exchange and provide the `<ethstats-secret>` and `<ethstats-server-url>` as a flag.
 Other execution clients have those set separately within their config files.

 :::